-- A. This is when an athlete uses two batons for the entire routine, in which judging consists of variety, difficulty, baton control, technique, along with presentation and showmanship. - B. Both batons must be moving at all times either in like patterns (having the same characteristics), alternating patterns (Succeeding each other; to take turns), or in concert (in unison) with one another. - C. The routine for this event shall include variety of releases, variety of receptions, dual variety, double releases, showers/juggles/stacks, high/low releases, contact material, horizontals, finger twirls, rolls, connections, and combinations front/back/sides. - D. Athletes need to position themselves in front of the judge before the routine. - E. Marching on or off the competition floor is NOT required.
+- A. This is when an athlete uses two batons for the entire routine, in which judging consists of variety, difficulty, baton control, technique, along with presentation and showmanship. - B. Continuous motion with both batons must be displayed throughout the routine. - C. Both batons must be moving at all times either in like patterns (having the same characteristics), alternating patterns (Succeeding each other; to take turns), or in concert (in unison) with one another. - D. The routine for this event shall include variety of releases, variety of receptions, dual variety, double releases, showers/juggles/stacks, high/low releases, contact material, horizontals, finger twirls, rolls, connections, and combinations front/back/sides. - E. Athletes need to position themselves in front of the judge before the routine. - F. Marching on or off the competition floor is NOT required.